ceos-org/stac-collection-and-granule-discovery-best-practices/introduction.md

 - Chapter 1 is the introduction of the document.
 - [Chapter 2: Objectives and needs](objectives-needs.md) gives an overview of objectives and needs.
-- [Chapter 3: Best Practices](best-practices.md) introduces the categories of Best Practices and presents best practices for catalogs and metadata appicable to collections and granules.
+- [Chapter 3: Best Practices](best-practices.md) introduces the categories of Best Practices and presents best practices for catalogs and metadata applicable to collections and granules.

 The following chapters present Best Practices for one particular topic: